XiaoJiang0208/ClientUpdater/README.md

 `The server side of this mod is written in python, so there is no need to put clientupdater-x.x.x.jar into the server side mod folder`.
 1. Install the python runtime environment, and install the `flask` and `toml` libraries.
 2. Unzip the server `server.zip` into the server root directory
+3. Open port 25564, or modify the PORT in `ClientUpdaterServer.py`
-3. create the folders `clientmods` and `clientconfig` in the server root directory
+4. create the folders `clientmods` and `clientconfig` in the server root directory
-4. Put the `Clientupdater-x.x.x.jar` mod into clientmods
+5. Put the `Clientupdater-x.x.x.jar` mod into clientmods
     ```
     Game change directory
     |-mods(use mirror mode)